MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 ### Support email address

 The email address that is shown in the **Report a problem** section can be for a person or a team.
 If you are the [!INCLUDE[prodshort](includes/prodshort.md)] reselling partner for a tenant, you can set up this email address in the **Support Contact Info Card** page.
-For more information, see [Configuring Technical Support for [!INCLUDE[prodlong](developer/includes/prodlong.md)]](/dynamics365/business-central/dev-itpro/technical-support).
+For more information, see [Configuring Technical Support](/dynamics365/business-central/dev-itpro/technical-support).
 <!--TODO: More info on which link to click-->

 ## See also